PGijsbers/Talks/odsc/2021/README.md

 ## Prerequisites
 If you want to follow along with the code examples on your own device, you will need to have the following installed:

 Python 3.6 or greater and the modules specified in `requirements.txt`.
-After installing Python, use `pip install -r requirements.txt` for an auomated install.
+After installing Python, use `pip install -r requirements.txt` for an automated install.

 It is advised and encouraged you run the examples beforehand.
 This ensures all dependencies work correctly, and it will download (and cache) data from OpenML.